 Greek Christmas cookies

-In Greek homes, it wouldn’t be Christmas without kourabiedes and melomakarona.
-The most beloved Greek Christmas cookies.
-You may find both of them on huge platters, as another Christmas focal point, along with the Christmas tree.
+In Greek homes, Christmas wouldn’t be Christmas without skaltsounia, kourabiedes and melomakarona, the most beloved Greek Christmas cookies.
+You may find both of them on huge platters, along with the Christmas tree, as another Christmas focal point.

 I remember to grab one (and two and three…who counts?), run and hide to eat it, leaving trails of sugar all over the floor, my face, and clothes ("No, it wasn't me.
 Santa Claus ate them" lol).
 It is not easy to resist a butter cookie full of sugar.
 That’s why the platters were usually out of children’s reach to avoid overeating all these cookies.